 Then, in April 2009, Bucknell administrators shut down BUCC’s "affirmative action bake sale" due to an alleged paperwork error.
 A video recording shows Associate Dean of Students Gerald W. Commerford (now retired) informing BUCC that the supposed error gave him the "opportunity" to shut down the sale.
 Bucknell later banned all such "bake sales," even with satirical, optional pricing, and claimed the authority to determine in its own discretion which "forum" would be appropriate for discussing such controversial issues.
-This Bucknell policy would violate the First Amendment on any public campus.
+This Bucknell policy also would violate the First Amendment on any public campus.

 "Affirmative action bake sales" and "gender wage gap bake sales" are commonly used on college campuses as political theater.
 Such events are creative and expressive protests, not fundraisers, and do not constitute illegal discrimination.
 However, Commerford informed BUCC in a recorded conversation that, even when the prices are clearly optional and serve only to highlight what the students perceive as inequities, such events would never be acceptable at Bucknell.
 Commerford said, "No, no, no, no, no, no, no, no, because it’s a discriminatory [pricing] policy."
-He added, "It’s a political issue, OK; it needs to be debated in its proper forum,OK , and not on the public property on the campus."
+He added, "It’s a political issue, ok; it needs to be debated in its proper forum, ok, and not on the public property on the campus."
 BUCC then came to FIRE for help.

 President Bravman has promised FIRE that he is examining this issue, but he has not responded to FIRE’s September 1, 2010, letter.

-Until that day comes, anyone traveling to Bucknell on Route 15—be it for Family Weekend at the beginning of October or Homecoming Weekend at the end of October—will see the truth about Bucknell’s record on free speech on FIRE’s 10’6" x 22’9" billboard.
+Meanwhile, people traveling to Bucknell on Route 15—be it for Family Weekend at the beginning of October or Homecoming Weekend at the end of October—will see the truth about Bucknell’s record on free speech on FIRE’s 10’6" x 22’9" billboard.